Documentation

 • USB-C power supply (5V 3A)

-• HDMI display (optional)
+• HDMI display (optional, for kiosk mode)

 PCA9685 PWM Board